Blood Oxygen Levels: What's Normal and What's Low?

 Home pulse oximeters provide convenient screening but have limitations.
 They typically have 2-3% accuracy variance compared to medical-grade devices.
 When readings seem inconsistent with how you feel, professional testing may be needed.

-If you taste blood when i cough or have other concerning respiratory symptoms alongside low oxygen readings, seek medical care promptly.
+Concerning respiratory symptoms with low oxygen readings, seek medical care promptly.
 Professional evaluation can determine if your symptoms indicate a serious condition requiring treatment.

 Maintaining Healthy Oxygen Levels

-Managing underlying conditions is crucial.
-Just as people need accurate blood pressure readings at home to monitor heart health, tracking oxygen levels helps manage respiratory conditions.
+Managing underlying chronic respiratory conditions is important.
+Tracking oxygen levels helps manage respiratory conditions.
 Taking prescribed medications as directed, avoiding smoking, and maintaining a healthy weight all support better oxygen levels.

 Environmental factors matter too.
 Good air quality, proper humidity levels, and avoiding pollutants help your lungs work efficiently.
 For those with chronic conditions, having an oxygen concentrator at home might be recommended by healthcare providers.